Vinfall/UserScripts/README.md

 6. Combine those CSV manually
 7. (For Excel usage) change file encoding to UTF-8 BOM, or dumb Excel won't recognize CJK characters

+#### How to Export Length Votes List

+1. Open user lengths vote list, e.g. `https://vndb.org/u114514/lengthvotes` (replace the number)
+2. Click `Export as CSV` in the upper right corner
+3. Change page, and repeat 2
+4. Combine those CSV manually
+5. (For Excel usage) change file encoding to UTF-8 BOM, or dumb Excel won't recognize CJK characters

 #### Bugs & Todo

 - [x] VN/Developer with comma in their name would trigger a data offset
+- [x] Support length votes export
+- [ ] Unable to export if the user has only one page of length votes
-- You would return to first page after exporting the CSV, this is unintended and considered a bug
+- [ ] Would return to first page after exporting the CSV, this is unintended and considered a bug
-- No auto page for now (my last attempt ended up with infinite loop...)
+- [ ] Auto page (my last attempt ended up with infinite loop...)
-- `Export as CSV` button is placed next to `Export` button VNDB provides, which means you cannot use this script without login, but you can manually edit the query code to achieve that
+- [ ] `Export as CSV` button is placed next to `Export` button VNDB provides, which means you cannot use this script without login, but you can manually edit the query code to achieve that

 ## Todo